majabojarska/CatOmator/README.md

 ## Upload

+Populate [`secrets.yaml`](./secrets.yaml) with your secrets before compiling.

-See ESPHome's [getting started guide](https://esphome.io/guides/getting_started_command_line) to learn how to build and upload this project to your ESP8266 module.
+See ESPHome's [getting started guide](https://esphome.io/guides/getting_started_command_line) to learn how to compile and upload this project to your ESP8266 module.

 ## Attributions